Leminiscent/wordle/README.md

 # wordle
- lightweight Wordle-Like game using C++ and FLTK
+ lightweight Wordle-Like game using Python and PyGame